-I am a fourth-year Ph.D. candidate in Operations Research at MIT advised by Juan Pablo Vielma.
+I am a fifth-year Ph.D. candidate in Operations Research at MIT advised by Juan Pablo Vielma.
 I received my B.S. in Applied Mathematics and M.S. in Statistics from the University of Chicago in 2011.
 After graduating, I spent a year as a researcher at Argonne National Laboratory before starting at MIT.

 My research interests span diverse areas of mathematical optimization, with a unifying theme of developing new methodologies for large-scale optimization drawing from motivating applications in renewable energy.
 I have published work in chance constrained optimization, mixed-integer conic optimization, robust optimization, stochastic programming, algebraic modeling, automatic differentiation, numerical linear algebra, and parallel computing techniques for large-scale problems.

 In 2012, Iain Dunning and I (later joined by Joey Huchette) started developing JuMP, an open-source algebraic modeling language for optimization.
 Since then, JuMP has been used for teaching in at least 10 universities and by numerous researchers and companies worldwide.
 We were recently awarded the INFORMS Computing Society prize for this work.
 I am a co-founder of the JuliaOpt organization which has brought together early adopters in academia and industry with the goal of developing high quality open-source software for optimization in Julia.
-I'm always interested to hear of who's using JuMP, especially constructive feedback, so please get in touch.
+I'm always interested to hear of who's using JuMP, so please get in touch.